Last updated on December 15th, 2021 at 01:42 pm

 I’ve lifted on my own with no spotter for quite some time.
-Other than neighbors walking past my garage door and wondering what the strange grunts coming from inside are from, I’ve managed to avoid people in almost all of my training sessions.
+Other than neighbors walking past my garage door and wondering what the strange grunts coming from inside are from, I’ve managed to avoid other people in almost all of my training sessions.

 I’ve enjoyed every minute of it.
-I’ve also avoided accidents and injury the entire time.
+I’ve also avoided accidents and injuries the entire time.
 I hope that by using the techniques outlined above, you too can achieve the same results.
 Nothing else matters if we don’t stay healthy.

 As a last reminder of why all this is so important, I leave you with this rather disturbing, kind of funny video record of the dangers of lifting without a spotter.